nicolaslopezj/roles/README.md

 Roles
 =====

-Roles is like a common roles package with more features.
+The most advanced roles package for meteor.

+> This roles package introduces a new way of thinking about roles.
+It makes you think first about actions and then define the different responses for each role to that action and makes it very easy to add more roles later.

+## Installing

 ```
 meteor add nicolaslopezj:roles
 ```

-The main features of Roles is that allows you to create **actions** and add allow/deny rules to that action for a specific role.

-> This roles package introduces a new way of thinking about roles.
-It makes you think first about actions and then define the different responses for each role to that action.

 ## Basic use